 The official poverty figures and its evolution over time has been questioned in recent years for being overly optimistic.
 Daniels and Minot (2015) use Demographic and Health Survey (DHS) data and methods related to poverty mapping and small area estimation to look at poverty trends across Uganda from 1995 to 2010.
 They use the 2005/06 UNHS survey to estimate regressions that correlate poverty to a range of household characteristics that also appear in the DHS (four such surveys have been carried out between 1995 and 2009/10).
 They then use the DHS surveys to predict poverty in each of the DHS survey years.
 They find that poverty indeed reduced over time, but much slower than official figures suggest.
 While their national estimate of headcount poverty in 2006 is 33 per cent and thus very close to the official estimate of 2005/06, the rate still stands as 30 per cent using the 2009 DHS, about 6 percentage points higher than the 2009/10 UNHS estimate.

 This view is shared among many researchers and opinion makers in Uganda.
-Byekwaso (2010) calls officially reported poverty changes “a fiction.”
-Kakande (2010) admits that qualitative findings on poverty trends suggest there was a decrease in well-being despite the drop in poverty rates.
+Byekwaso (2010) calls officially reported poverty changes ‘a fiction’.
+Kakande (2010) admits that qualitative findings on poverty trends suggest there was a decrease in wellbeing despite the drop in poverty rates.
 Recently, an unpublished manuscript has been circulating that compares Uganda to other African countries on six non-monetary poverty indicators, such as literacy rates and access to piped water.
 This admittedly partial analysis also points to a much higher incidence of poverty than officially reported.

 3 Utility-consistent poverty lines using revealed preferences